-18. I work in a firm with a lot of colleagues who want to pursue FPSB's certifications.
+- 17. I work in a firm with a lot of colleagues who want to pursue FPSB's certifications.
 We're speaking with the corporate training department.
 How does this work for us?
 FPSB encourages your employer to contact us.
 You may individually take this as a self-paced training, and may want to have a corporate trainer in your HR or training department provide coaching.
-Alternatively, your employer may want an FPSB-Authorized Education Provider to teach the course under the instructor-led mode.

-19. I registered before 1 June 2020, and would like to become an FPSB Retirement and Tax Planning Specialist.
-How may I do that?

-FPSB is providing a transition mechanism from April 2021 till 31 December 2021 for those who registered prior to 1 June 2020 so that they migrate to the New Pathway curriculum and appear in the remaining Specialist and Capstone exams to pursue CFP certification, as well as apply for individual Specialist certifications.
-Their individual exams cleared in the old curriculum are recognized (in given combinations, please visit the Transition Notice displayed on website) toward relevant Specialist courses.
+Alternatively, your employer may want an FPSB-Authorized Education Provider to teach the course under the instructor-led mode. - 18.
+I registered before 1 June 2020, and would like to become an FPSB Retirement and Tax Planning Specialist.
+How may I do that? - 19.
+FPSB provided a transition mechanism from April 2021 to December 2021 for those who registered prior to 1 June 2020 so that they migrate to the New Program and appear in the remaining Specialist courses and the FPSB[®] Integrated Financial Planning course to pursue CFP^{CM} certification.
+Their individual exams cleared in the old curriculum were recognized toward eligibility to apply for the relevant Specialist certification/s.
+Candidates who did not apply for the said transition to the New Program have their earlier passed exams in legacy program as invalid.
+They may register afresh in the New Program to pursue individual Specialist certification and CFP certification.

-20. I'd like to learn about the other certifications.
+- 20. I'd like to learn about the other certifications.
 How do I do that?

-You may visit https://india.fpsb.org/students/ to learn more about the other certifications.

-- 21. What minimum education qualification is applicable for obtaining FPSB® Retirement and Tax Planning Specialist certification and CFP^{cM} certification?

-While a candidate who passes FPSB® Retirement and Tax Planning Specialist exam is eligible for this Specialist certification basis HSC/12th Pass qualification (subject to meeting other eligibility criteria for Specialist certification), a graduate degree from a University Grants Commission (UGC) recognized University in India, or an equivalent degree program from a recognized University outside India, is required at the time of applying for CFP^{cM} certification. - 22.
-I have a different guery.
+You may visit https://india.fpsb.org/students/ to learn more about the other certifications. - 21.
+What minimum education qualification is applicable for obtaining FPSB® Retirement and Tax Planning Specialist certification and CFP^{cM} certification?
+While a candidate who passes FPSB® Retirement and Tax Planning Specialist exam is eligible for this Specialist certification basis HSC/12th Pass qualification (subject to meeting other eligibility criteria for Specialist certification), a graduate degree from a University Grants Commission (UGC) recognized University in India, or an equivalent degree program from a recognized University outside India, is required at the time of applying for CFP^{CM} certification. - 22.
+I have a different query.
 Who should I contact?
+You may write to fpsb.india@fpsb.org.